Wind tunnel: After World War II

-There are many applications for boundary layer wind tunnel modeling.
-For example, understanding the impact of wind on high-rise buildings, factories, bridges, etc. can help building designers construct a structure that stands up to wind effects in the most efficient manner possible.
-Another significant application for boundary layer wind tunnel modeling is for understanding exhaust gas dispersion patterns for hospitals, laboratories, and other emitting sources.
-Other examples of boundary layer wind tunnel applications are assessments of pedestrian comfort and snow drifting.
-Wind tunnel modeling is accepted as a method for aiding in Green building design.
-For instance, the use of boundary layer wind tunnel modeling can be used as a credit for Leadership in Energy and Environmental Design (LEED) certification through the U.S. Green Building Council.

-Wind tunnel tests in a boundary layer wind tunnel allow for the natural drag of the Earth's surface to be simulated.
-For accuracy, it is important to simulate the mean wind speed profile and turbulence effects within the atmospheric boundary layer.
-Most codes and standards recognize that wind tunnel testing can produce reliable information for designers, especially when their projects are in complex terrain or on exposed sites.

 In the United States, many wind tunnels have been decommissioned from 1990 to 2010, including some historic facilities.
 Pressure is brought to bear on remaining wind tunnels due to declining or erratic usage, high electricity costs, and in some cases the high value of the real estate upon which the facility sits.
 On the other hand, CFD validation still requires wind-tunnel data, and this is likely to be the case for the foreseeable future.
 Studies have been done and others are underway to assess future military and commercial wind tunnel needs, but the outcome remains uncertain.
-More recently an increasing use of jet-powered, instrumented unmanned vehicles ["research drones"] have replaced some of the traditional uses of wind tunnels.
+More recently an increasing use of jet-powered, instrumented unmanned vehicles, or research drones, have replaced some of the traditional uses of wind tunnels.
 The world's fastest wind tunnel as of 2019 is the LENS-X wind tunnel, located in Buffalo, New York.